SerhiiCho/timeago-docs/docs/versions/v3/upgrade.md

 })
 ```

-### Step 4: Update translation overwrites
+### Step 4: Update Translation Overrides
-If you use translation overwrites, you need to update the structure of the `timeago.Translation` struct.
-Here is the old way to overwrite translations:
+If you use translation overrides, you need to update the structure of the `timeago.Translation` struct.
+Here is the old way to overrides translations:

 ::: code-group
 ```go [Old way]